eclipse-bluechi/bluechi/README.developer.md

 ## Packaging

-Hirte is packaged as an RPM.
+BlueChi is packaged as an RPM.
 The scripts used to create the SRPM and RPM may be found in [.build-scripts](./build-scripts).

 The RPM creation [script](./build-scripts/build-rpm.sh) requires one environment variable: